nttylock/MLX-Auto-Subtitled-Video-Generator/README.md

 ## Acknowledgements

 This project is a fork of the [original Auto-Subtitled Video Generator](https://github.com/BatuhanYilmaz26/Auto-Subtitled-Video-Generator) by Batuhan Yilmaz.
 I deeply appreciate the contribution to the open-source community.
+Project made by [Ray Fernando](https://github.com/RayFernando1337/).